mrWintex/PHP-kernel/README.md

 # PHP-kernel
  My version of [thecodeholic](https://github.com/thecodeholic/tc-php-mvc-core)'s kernel

-## Using php 8+ annotations and php reflection api
+## Using PHP 8+ annotations and PHP reflection api
 - For router to determine which controller to call
 - For validation